belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 - [Example capability ApplicationSet with custom_fields being set as commonLabels](#example-ApplicationSet)
 - [api-guide on capability configuration in the PaasConfig](../development-guide/00_api.md#configcustomfield)
 - [api-guide on capability configuration in the Paas](../development-guide/00_api.md#paascapability)

-tekton for Continuous Integration of your application components
-- observing your Paas resources with Grafana
-- configuring federated Authentication and Authorization with keycloak

-Adding capabilities does not require code changes / building new images.
-It only requires:

-1. a git repository for the cluster-wide ArgoCD to be used for deploying the capability for a Paas which has the capability enabled
-2. an ApplicationSet in the namespace of the cluster-wide ArgoCD to point to the git repository
-3. configuration for the Paas operator pointing to the ApplicationSet and specifying default quota to be used when no quota is specified for this capability in the Paas

 ## Configuring the ApplicationSet